AminMasoudi/Wizards_rpg_game/README.md

 # socket-to-socket-rpg
-An rpg game with socket connection between server and two clients
+An rpg game with pygame and django.

-group members = fazaneh salimi and amin masoudi

-### TODO
-- [x] Logger
-- [x] game logic